 - Temple coins: Each coin showcases a different famous Thai temple, making them educational souvenirs that tell stories of Thailand’s rich Buddhist heritage.

 With this guide in hand and a little practice, you’ll quickly start handling Thai coins like a local.
-Consequently, everyday transactions will feel easier, and your Thai adventure will run more smoothly.
+Everyday transactions will feel easier, and your Thai adventure will run more smoothly.
 In fact, before long, you’ll be confidently counting out exact change.
-Furthermore, you’ll likely impress locals with your growing confidence and coin know-how.
+You might even impress locals with your growing confidence and coin know-how.